hieunguyen4193/sc_bulk_BCR_data_analysis/preprocessing/1st_2nd_BSimons_Datasets/NEW01_DGE_mutation_rate_1st_dataset.md

 # VDJ information

-## Clone size vs number of mutations
+## Distribution of mutation rates in all samples

 ![](NEW01_DGE_mutation_rate_1st_dataset_files/figure-html/unnamed-chunk-5-1.png)<!-- -->

 ## Mutation rate on UMAP